-Give the task $\mathcal{Q}$ and its unseen complete solution space $\mathcal{P}$, the model $\mathcal{L}$ needs to generate new thought branches based on the original thought structure $\mathcal{S}$.
-During this process, each new branch $C'$ expands the explored thought space $\mathcal{P_S} \in \mathcal{P}$ by mining potential solutions based on the established structure:
+Finally we reason and produce an output with both original and new branches.
+Now we have a task $\mathcal{Q}$ and its complete but unseen solution space $\mathcal{P}$, the model $\mathcal{L}$ generates new thought branches on top of the original thought structure $\mathcal{S}$.
+During this process, each new branch $C'$ expands the explored subspace $\mathcal{P_S} \in \mathcal{P}$ by mining potential solutions based on the established structure as: